Stephens lifts Topgolf Callaway Brands Corp [MODG] price estimate. Who else is bullish?

-It opened the trading session at $12.00, the shares rose to $12.395 and dropped to $11.80, the range by which the price of stock traded the whole day.
-The daily chart for MODG points out that the company has recorded -28.84% loss over the past six months.
-However, it is still -24.9% lower than its most recent low trading price.
+Uber Technologies Inc. (NYSE: UBER), S&P MidCap 400 constituents Jabil Inc (NYSE: JBL) and Builders FirstSource Inc. (NYSE: BLDR) will replace Sealed Air Corp.
+(NYSE: SEE), Alaska Air Group Inc. (NYSE: ALK) and SolarEdge Technologies Inc. (NASD: SEDG) in the S&P 500 respectively, S&P SmallCap 600 constituents Rambus Inc. (NASD: RMBS) and Comfort Systems USA Inc. (NYSE: FIX) will replace Jabil and Builders FirstSource in the S&P MidCap 400, and Sealed Air, Alaska Air Group, and SolarEdge Technologies will replace Orthofix Medical (NASD: OFIX), Rambus, and Comfort Systems USA respectively in the S&P SmallCap 600.

+The stocks have a year to date performance of -37.72 percent and weekly performance of 0.08 percent.
+The stock has been moved at -36.27 percent over the last six months.
+The stock has performed -5.53 percent around the most recent 30 days and changed -27.39 percent over the most recent 3-months.

-If we look at the average trading volume of 3.25M shares, MODG reached to a volume of 3750750 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.29M shares, MODG reached to a volume of 3968563 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Topgolf Callaway Brands Corp [MODG]:
+Here’s what leading stock market gurus have to say about Topgolf Callaway Brands Corp [MODG]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MODG shares is $18.11 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MODG stock is a recommendation set at 1.93.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.